Important Policies and Information for Families

 Office Hours and Contact Information

 The Religious School staff can be reached through the synagogue office at 914-834-6120.
-The synagogue is open from 9 am to 6 pm Mondays – Thursdays and the phone will also be answered on Sunday mornings when Religious School is in session.
+The synagogue is open from 9 am – 5:30 pm Mondays – Thursdays and 9 am – 4 pm on Fridays.
+The phone will also be answered on Sunday mornings when Religious School is in session.

 The Religious School will communicate with you through a newsletter and through direct email which will keep you updated about special events, information and opportunities for your family.
 Please make sure that the office has your correct email on file.
 If you are not receiving the emails through Constant Contact, please contact Mia Shapiro at MShapiro@larchmonttemple.org who can help you re-subscribe to the list.